gofynd/fdk-client-swift/documentation/application/USER.md

 | body | SendResetPasswordEmailRequestSchema | yes | Request body |

-Sends a password reset link to the user's email.
+Use this API to reset a password using the link sent on email.

 *Returned Response:*